-Each of these further involve limits and exceptions.
+Each of these further involves limits and exceptions.

-Now this is the grey area, requires some paperwork and some substantiation on the taxpayer’s part.
-In a sentence, your liabilities have to be more than the Fair Market Value of your assets before the debt cancellation in order for you to claim insolvency exclusion.
+Now, this is the grey area, requiring paperwork and some substantiation on the taxpayer’s part.
+In a sentence, your liabilities have to be more than the Fair Market Value of your assets before the debt cancellation for you to claim insolvency exclusion.

 Student Loan Forgiveness

-Forgiveness of student loan doesn’t mean you don’t have to report the cancelled income.
-In most cases, you do have to report but there is one except.
-If your Federal or State student loan is forgiven as a result of you engaging in certain kind of employment for a certain period of time, then you do not have income from cancellation of debt.
+Forgiveness of student loans doesn’t mean you don’t have to report the canceled income.
+In most cases, you have to report, but there is one exception.
+If your Federal or State student loan is forgiven as a result of you engaging in certain kinds of employment for a certain period of time, then you do not have income from the cancellation of debt.

 Qualified principal residence indebtedness

-The name is confusing but all it means that the debt you incur when you buy your primary residence.
-The Mortgage Forgiveness Debt Relief Act of 2007 was enacted after people started defaulting on their loans in record numbers.
-This Act allows exclusion of income realized as a result of foreclosure on your principal residence.
+The name is confusing, but all it means is the debt you incur when buying your primary residence.
+The Mortgage Forgiveness Debt Relief Act of 2007 was enacted after people defaulted on their loans in record numbers.
+This Act excludes income realized due to foreclosure on your principal residence.
 The maximum amount you can treat as qualified principal residence indebtedness is $2 million.
 I feel bad saying this but if you think you will be foreclosed on, make sure it happens before 2012 because that’s when the act expires.

-No matter what your situation is, if you are having a hard time figuring out what tax liability you have, it is always a good idea to seek professional help.
+No matter your situation, if you are having a hard time figuring out what tax liability you have, it is always a good idea to seek professional help.

 IRS Resource for more information: Publication 4681